 States That Have Approved Medical Marijuana for Muscular Dystrophy

 A number of other states, however, will consider allowing medical marijuana to be used for the treatment of muscular dystrophy with the recommendation of a physician.
-These states include: California (any debilitating illness where the medical use of marijuana has been recommended by a physician), Connecticut (other medical conditions may be approved by the Department of Consumer Protection), Massachusetts (other conditions as determined in writing by a qualifying patient’s physician), Nevada (other conditions subject to approval), Oregon (other conditions subject to approval), Rhode Island (other conditions subject to approval), and Washington (any “terminal or debilitating condition”).
+These states include: California (any debilitating illness where the medical use of marijuana has been recommended by a physician), Massachusetts (other conditions as determined in writing by a qualifying patient’s physician), Nevada (other conditions subject to approval), Oregon (other conditions subject to approval), Rhode Island (other conditions subject to approval), and Washington (any “terminal or debilitating condition”).

 In Washington D.C., any condition can be approved for medical marijuana as long as a DC-licensed physician recommends the treatment.